Correct-Syntax/bible_side/README.md

 ## Feedback/contributing

 Feedback and contributions are welcome.
-To help out please open an issue.
+To help out, ask questions, or share feedback please [join the Bibleside chat](https://matrix.to/#/#bibleside:matrix.org) on Matrix.

 ## Development